evaafi/contracts/README.md

 This project is licensed under the **Business Source License (BUSL) 1.1**.
 The full text of the license can be found in the [LICENSE.md](./LICENSE.md) file.

+# Audit of v8 by Trail of Bits

+The EVAA v8 contracts have been audited by Trail of Bits.
+You can read the full audit report here: [certificate](https://github.com/trailofbits/publications/blob/master/reviews/2025-08-evaafinance-securityreview.pdf).

+*The version of the contract code in this repo matches the GitHub commit `ef9ea250b674e1d96c52ce12c4552778e10322b9` from the original repository.*

+*To verify that the code in the `./contracts` folder is the same as the audited version, compare the hashes of each file in this folder with the hashes listed in the Trail of Bits certificate.*

+*If you'd like to compare the hash of a specific file with the one in the audit report, check out current code in this repo.
+Then, generate the hash for the file and compare it with the one in the audit certificate.*

-# Audit
+# Audit of v6 by Quantstamp

-The EVAA contracts have been audited by Quantstamp.
+The EVAA v6 contracts have been audited by Quantstamp.
 You can read the full audit report here: [certificate](https://certificate.quantstamp.com/full/evaa/df7aa699-793b-49f7-b348-1f78e9ca9870/index.html).

-*The version of the contract code matches the GitHub commit `55096cf1fd091629ff8dad783f71fb4758eded46` from the original repository.*
+*The version of the v6 contract code matches the GitHub commit `55096cf1fd091629ff8dad783f71fb4758eded46` from the original repository.*

 *To verify that the code in the `./contracts` folder is the same as the audited version, compare the hashes of each file in this folder with the hashes listed in the Quantstamp certificate.*

-*If you'd like to compare the hash of a specific file with the one in the audit report, check out the previous commit `1fb4e31dd7874391e34bae2cdfa5dd0d48b5d181`.
-This (last) commit contains the same code, with no logic changes, only updated comments.
+*If you'd like to compare the hash of a specific file with the one in the audit report, check out commit `1fb4e31dd7874391e34bae2cdfa5dd0d48b5d181` in this repo.
 Then, generate the hash for the file and compare it with the one in the audit certificate.*

 # Links